Hurence/logisland/logisland-documentation/developer/object-model/propertyDescriptors.rst

 expressionLanguageSupported
 ___________________________

-Specify if `expression language <../expression-language.html>`_ is supported for this property or not.
+Specify if :ref:`user-expression-language` is supported for this property or not.

 addValidator
 ____________